Charlie Schlatter: Animation

 Since the early 1990s, Schlatter would begin voicing characters in many series.
-Among his roles were The Flash on Superman: The Animated Series, The Flash on The Batman and Batman Unlimited: Animal Instincts, the title character in Kick Buttowski: Suburban Daredevil, Ace Bunny in Loonatics Unleashed, Kevin Levin on Ben 10 (not to be confused with Greg Cipes' portrayal in future variations), Hawk on A.T.O.M., Tommy Cadle on Pet Alien, Chris Kirkman on Random!
-Cartoons (a character he would later voice in the pilot of Bravest Warriors), Cameron on Bratz and Doctor Mindbender, Wild Bill and Lift-Ticket on G.I.
+Among his roles were the Flash (Wally West) in Superman: The Animated Series, the Flash (Barry Allen) in The Batman and Batman Unlimited: Animal Instincts, the title character in Kick Buttowski: Suburban Daredevil, Ace Bunny in Loonatics Unleashed, Kevin Levin in Ben 10, Hawk in A.T.O.M., Tommy Cadle in Pet Alien, Chris Kirkman in Random!
+Cartoons (a character he would later voice in the pilot of Bravest Warriors), Cameron in Bratz, and Doctor Mindbender, Wild Bill and Lift-Ticket in G.I.
 Joe: Renegades.
+In later Ben 10 series, Schlatter was replaced with Greg Cipes.

 Schlatter was originally cast for the role of Philip J. Fry on Futurama, but Billy West got the role due to a casting change.

 Schlatter was the voice of Buzz Bee, the mascot of Honey Nut Cheerios, from 2004 to 2015.

-He also voiced Timmy in the Nickelodeon version of Winx Club and various characters on The Loud House.
+He also voiced Timmy in the Nickelodeon version of Winx Club and various characters in The Loud House.

 Video games

 Schlatter was the voice of Major Raikov in Metal Gear Solid 3: Snake Eater as well as Raiden in the short film Metal Gear Raiden: Snake Eraser included on the second disk of the Metal Gear Solid 3: Subsistence game.
 He voiced Specter, the villain in the game Ape Escape 3.
 In 2012, he also voiced Finn in the game Sorcery.

 In 2004, he voiced Aatius Vedrix, Lucius Vulso, Tarakh, Steward Daedakovoon, Znink Flatzazzle and Dunn Coldbrow in EverQuest II.
-He voiced Robin and reprised his role as The Flash in Lego Batman 2: DC Super Heroes, Lego Batman: The Movie - DC Super Heroes Unite, Lego Batman 3: Beyond Gotham and Lego Dimensions.
+He voiced Robin and reprised his role as the Flash in Lego Batman 2: DC Super Heroes, Lego Batman: The Movie - DC Super Heroes Unite, Lego Batman 3: Beyond Gotham and Lego Dimensions.
 He also voiced the main protagonist Wonder-Red in The Wonderful 101.